differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-18-k8s-networking.md

 10.42.0.0/24 via 10.42.0.0 dev flannel.1 onlink
 ```

-## More Netfilter
+## More Netfilter?

-...and (presumably) magically ends up on the correct node, at which point it goes through netfilter again:
+...and (presumably) magically ends up on the correct node.

+I assumed that it went through netfilter again:

 ```
 chain KUBE-ROUTER-FORWARD {